 Even in bankruptcy.

-Whether in a Chapter 7 bankruptcy, or a Chapter 13 payment plan bankruptcy, in order to discharge a student loan, you have to file a separate lawsuit and prove it would be an undue hardship on you to repay the loan.
+Whether in a Chapter 13 payment plan bankruptcy, in order to discharge a student loan, you have to file a separate lawsuit and prove it would be an undue hardship on you to repay the loan., or a

 Analyze what repaying the loan will take, make conservative assumptions, about what kind of job you can get, and how much it will pay.